WordPress/gutenberg/packages/blocks/README.md

 _Returns_

--   `?WPBlock`: The previous block value, if it has been successfully unregistered; otherwise `undefined`.
+-   `WPBlock | null`: The previous block value, if it has been successfully unregistered; otherwise `undefined`.

 <a name="unregisterBlockVariation" href="#unregisterBlockVariation">#</a> **unregisterBlockVariation**